 Certifications dominate job descriptions.

-Still not convinced that certifications will get you that steady career opportunity you’ve been looking for?
+Still not convinced that certifications can help get you that steady career opportunity you’ve been looking for?
 Check for yourself.
-In recent search we did for “medical assistant” on Indeed.com, out of the first 10 job listings that came up, 8 of them required at least one certification or at least 1 year of medical assistant experience (which you would get in a medical assistant training program like the ones that SCI offers).
+In recent search we did for “medical assistant” on Indeed.com, out of the first 10 job listings that came up, 8 of them required at least one certification or at least 1 year of medical assistant experience (SCI’s Medical Assistant training program can be completed in as little as 9 months and offers preparation for certifications.)

 Are you looking to open doors to more career opportunities within the medical field?
 We want to learn more about you!
-Fill out the below form so one of our career specialists can get in touch today.
+Fill out the below form so one of our admissions representatives can get in touch today.